jpsutton/headset-charge-indicator-qt/README.md

 You can test the helper application manually via `headsetcontrol -b -c`, this should print the current battery level to the console if your headset is supported.

-### Starting the AppIndicator automatically

-You can use the provided script `install.sh` to create an auto-start entry to start up headset-charge-indicator whenever the Desktop Environment is starting up.

 ## Usage

 Build/install the required executable `headseatcontrol` according to the instructions